 - 1. Call up the Medium selection wizard. - 2.
-In the Select medium parameter ($\rightarrow \triangleq 79$), select the Gas option. - 3.
-In the Select gas type parameter ($\rightarrow \square 79$), select the Natural gas option. - 4.
+In the Select medium parameter ($\rightarrow \square$ 79), select the Gas option. - 3.
+In the Select gas type parameter ($\rightarrow \equiv 79$), select the Natural gas option. - 4.
 In the Fixed process pressure parameter ($\rightarrow \triangleq 100$), enter the value of the process pressure present.

-- 5. In the Enthalpy calculation parameter (→ 🖺 81), select one of the following options:
+- 5. In the Enthalpy calculation parameter ($\rightarrow \triangleq 81$), select one of the following options:

-- ↦ AGA5
+- → AGA5

-- ISO 6976 option (contains GPA 2172)
+ISO 6976 option (contains GPA 2172)

+- 6. In the Density calculation parameter ($\rightarrow \implies 81$), select one of the following options.

+- → AGA Nx19

-- - ISO 12213- 2 option (contains AGA8-DC92)
+ISO 12213-2 option (contains AGA8-DC92)

-- ISO 12213-3 option (contains SGERG-88, AGA8 Gross Method 1)
+ISO 12213-3 option (contains SGERG-88, AGA8 Gross Method 1)

 - 7. Call up the Medium properties submenu. - 8.
-In the Calorific value type parameter, select one of the options. - 9. n the Reference gross calorific value parameter, enter the reference gross calorific value of the natural gas. - 10.
-In the Reference pressure parameter ($\Rightarrow \cong 87$) enter the reference pressure for calculating the reference density. - 11.
-In the Reference temperature parameter ($\Rightarrow \square 87$) enter the temperate for calculating the reference density.

-12. In the Relative density parameter, enter the relative density of the natural gas.

-Endress+Hauser recommends the use of active pressure compensation.
+In the Calorific value type parameter, select one of the options. - 9.
+In the Reference gross calorific value parameter, enter the reference gross calorific value of the natural gas. - 10.
+In the Reference pressure parameter ($\rightarrow \implies 87$) enter the reference pressure for calculating the reference density. - Pressure that is used as a static reference for combustion.
+This makes it possible to compare combustion processes at different pressures. - 11.
+In the Reference temperature parameter ($\rightarrow \implies 87$) enter the temperate for calculating the reference density. - 12.
+In the Relative density parameter, enter the relative density of the natural gas. - Endress+Hauser recommends the use of active pressure compensation.
 This fully rules out the risk of measured errors due to pressure variations and incorrect entries .